When growing herbs, gardeners consider rosemary one of the easiest plants to grow.

-This herb is native to the Mediterranean region, so it can withstand harsh conditions, such as drought.
+This herb is native to the Mediterranean region.
+Its origin explains why it can withstand harsh conditions, such as drought.

 Diseases that gardeners face the most with rosemary are:

-– Powdery Mildew
+1) Powdery Mildew

-In general, powdery mildew isn’t fatal for plants, but it will weaken your rosemary and reduce the amount of harvest.
+In general, powdery mildew isn’t fatal for plants.
+But it will weaken your rosemary and reduce the amount of harvest.

-Powdery mildew usually spreads when the soil is overly moist or if there isn’t enough sunlight reaching your plant.
-Another reason that could contribute to the appearance of powdery mildew is bad air circulation and ventilation.
+It happens when the soil is too moist or there isn’t enough sunlight reaching your plant.
+Lousy air circulation/ventilation could also contribute to the appearance of powdery mildew.

-Spacing your plants a few inches apart is vital to avoid creating the perfect medium for the fungi to duplicate.
+Spacing your plants a few inches apart is vital.
+Spacing will help to avoid creating the perfect medium for the fungi to duplicate.

 IMPORTANT!
 It’s better to use neem oil only if you’re planning on consuming your rosemary.

-– Root Rot
+2) Root Rot